16. EU-UK agreement (TCA)

 MPs were asked to read the deal (published 26 December) and the Bill (available 29 December) in time to debate and vote on the Bill on 30 December.

 The government chose not to apply the legislation provisionally to allow time for scrutiny (unlike the EU).
-However, Parliament will still need to satisfy itself that the Bill’s provisions and delegated powers are appropriate.
+However, Parliament still needed to satisfy itself that the Bill’s provisions and delegated powers are appropriate.
 The Lords Select Committee on the Constitution recommended on 29 December that:

 “the House considers how best to review the Trade and Cooperation Agreement, and conduct post-legislative scrutiny of the Bill to implement it, and to undertake such scrutiny at the earliest opportunity.
 The quality of such scrutiny will be an early and substantial test of a Parliament possessing a significant tranche of returned powers.”